-If an incoming student believes that one or more pre-professional courses which she/ he has taken satisfies a curricular requirement in the medical sciences, she/he may petition the Associate Dean for Academic Affairs to be allowed to sit for a challenge examination in order to waive the course requirement.
+If an incoming student believes that one or more pre-professional courses which she/ he has taken satisfies a curricular requirement in the medical sciences, she/he may petition the Assistant/Associate Dean in the Office of Academic Affairs to be allowed to sit for a challenge examination in order to waive the course requirement.
 Incoming students are notified in writing of this option by the Admission Office.
+Requests for a challenge examination may not be granted.

 All medical science foundation challenge examinations for entry-level programs will be administered during or in close proximity to the student orientation week of the year the student enters the program.
-Students will be notified of the date, time, location and delivery (paper or online)

-for the challenge exams by the Assistant/Associate Dean for Academic Affairs, and must take their exam at that time.
-Exceptions can only be made by the Assistant/Associate Dean for Academic Affairs.
+Students will be notified of the date, time, location and delivery (paper or online) for the challenge exams by the Assistant/Associate Dean in the Office of Academic Affairs, and must take their exam at that time.
+Exceptions can only be made by the Assistant/Associate Dean in the Office of Academic Affairs.